 Step 11: Add Pages

 Pages are the most essential part of a WordPress site.
-It is used to organize the website content, create a unique identity, and link your site to a blog.
+They organize the website content, create a unique identity, and link the site to a blog.

-If you are planning on building a website for yourself or someone else, it is highly recommended to learn how to add pages to your site.
-This way, you’ll have an easy way to organize the content on your site, and you’ll be able to change the content later on if you decide to easily.
+If you are planning on building a website for yourself or someone else, it is highly recommended that you learn how to add pages to your site.
+This will allow you to organize the content on your site easily and easily change the content later on.

 Step 12: Check Pages